codevise/pageflow/README.md

     $ rails generate pageflow:install

 The generator will invoke Active Admin and Devise generators in turn and apply some configuration changes.
+When asked to overwrite the database seeds, choose yes.

 To better understand Pageflow's configuration choices, you can run the single steps of the `install` generator one by one.
 See the wiki page